captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

     -   chmod u+s

--   **setgid** - any user can access the directory with the permissions of the group owner
+-   **setgid**: any user can access the directory with the permissions of the group owner

     -   Anything under the parent directory will also get the permissions of the group when the **setgid** option (chmod g+s)is specified on the group
     -   Usually when members of a group need access to all files in a directory regarless of who owns the primary group